It’s that time of year again when the winter weather sets in, and running outside becomes a little more difficult.

 Protecting exposed skin from the cold, wind, and sun is also important.

-Final Thoughts On What To Wear When Running In The Cold
+Final Thoughts On What To Wear When Running In Cold Weather

-You have everything you need to know about what to wear running in the cold.
+You have everything you need to know about what to wear running in cold weather.

 If you enjoyed this article, you might also enjoy: